Contribute to Jupyter Book¶

 >> tox -e py38-sphinx3 -- -m 'not requires_chrome and not requires_tex'

-Either will both run the Jupyter Book test suite, except for the PDF tests.
-This is because running the PDF generation tests require a full Latex environment, which you may not have set up.
+Either will run the Jupyter Book test suite, except for the PDF tests.
+This is because running the PDF generation tests requires a full LaTeX environment, which you may not have set up.

 Jupyter Book makes use of pytest-xdist for running tests in parallel.